Check out our other Sudden Death versions:

-How to organize and store all of the business owner’s important documents regarding the distribution of the business and its assets.
+How to organize and store all of the family's estate, or important documents regarding the distribution of the business and its assets.

-Access to income information, insurance coverage, bank account information, outstanding loans or debts, and all other physical assets of the business.
+Access to income information, insurance coverage, bank account information, outstanding loans or debts, and all other physical assets of the estate or business.

 Company contacts, insurance policies, succession plans, stocks, and governing issues.